 When Kaede asked how many drafts he usually goes through, Pascal answered: "as many as it takes until I am satisfied."

 She couldn't decide if this was due to his perfectionist tendencies or his father's strictness.
 Probably some of both.

 Pascal might have made more progress if he also used his time with Kaede back in the dormitories to work on the proposal.
 Instead, he spent almost all of that time inscribing new runestones and infusing mana into newly cut gemstones.
 Half of the reason was because Kaede had expended a significant portion of his rune stockpile to lay her trap for the assassins.
 The other half was because of Cecylia's cryptic warnings.

 And so, the week after the assassination attempt passed in a peaceful school setting... at least until Saturday's lunchtime when the entire hall was disrupted.

 At the time, Kaede was watching Pascal and Gerard have another conversation, when a 4th year military cadet who wore their blue gambeson uniform rushed in from the hallway:

 "WAR!
 WAR!"
 He yelled at the top of his lungs before stopping just inside the entrance to catch his breath.

 All chatter in the dining hall died instantly as everyone awaited his explanation:

-"THE CATALIYA CALIPHATE HAS DECLARED HOLY WAR AGAINST US!
+"THE CATALIYAN CALIPHATE HAS DECLARED HOLY WAR AGAINST US!
 Their armies have already crossed the border!"